nrfconnect/sdk-nrf/samples/bluetooth/mesh/light/README.rst

 Models
 ======

-The following table shows the Mesh light composition data for this sample:
+The following table shows the mesh light composition data for this sample:

 .. table::
    :align: center